 Character of service is based, in part, on one's conduct and proficiency averages, both of which are computed from marks assigned during periodic evaluations.
-Your conduct and proficiency averages were 3.8 and 3.4, respectively.
+Your conduct and proficiency averages were 3.7 and 4.1, respectively.
 A minimum average conduct mark of 4.0 was required for a fully honorable characterization of service at the time of separation.

-In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth and immaturity.
-However, the Board concluded that these factors were not sufficient to warrant recharacterization of your discharge given the three disciplinary actions, and the fact that your conduct average was insufficiently high to warrant a fully honorable discharge.
+In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth and immaturity and the contention that you were told that the discharge would be upgraded after six months.
+However, the Board concluded that these factors were not sufficient to warrant recharacterization of your discharge given the five disciplinary actions as well as the fact that your conduct average was insufficiently high to warrant fully honorable discharge.
+In this regard, no law or regulations provides for upgrading a discharge based solely on the passage of time.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.